 1. The Roku Channel

 The Roku Channel is a complete entertainment channel that includes live TV channels, movies, documentaries and TV shows.
-It’s capable of pleasing the whole family and has a similar layout to Netflix.
+It’s capable of pleasing the whole family and has a similar layout to Netflix on Roku.
 You can purchase premium content, but it’s not required.
 Tune in to series such as The Nanny, classic movies like Armageddon or keep the kids happy with Peppa Pig — there’s something for everyone.

 2. Pluto TV